 Site Sense

-No site sense rules are needed as arrangements for P-MP services in the 5600-5620 MHz and 5630-5650 MHz frequency ranges are intended for single frequency deployments using time division duplex (TDD) (i.e. systems transmit and receive on the same frequency).
+No site sense rules are needed as arrangements for PMP services in the 5600-5620 MHz and 5630-5650 MHz frequency ranges are intended for single frequency deployments using time division duplex (TDD) (i.e. systems transmit and receive on the same frequency).

 Licence Area Definition

-P-MP licences can only be issued in the 5600-5620 MHz and 5630-5650 MHz frequency ranges in the geographical area defined by a sequence of HCIS identifiers given in Annex B. Figure 2 provides a pictorial representation of the geographical areas in which licences may be issued.
+PMP licences can only be issued in the 5600-5620 MHz and 5630-5650 MHz frequency ranges in the geographical area defined by a sequence of HCIS identifiers given in Annex B. Figure 2 provides a pictorial representation of the geographical areas in which licences may be issued.

-Figure 2: Map showing areas in which 5.6 GHz band P-MP licences may be issued
+Figure 2: Map showing areas in which 5.6 GHz band PMP licences may be issued

 3. Frequency Coordination